kurotu/VRCQuestTools/Website/docs/tutorial/tweak-quest-avatars.md

 sidebar_position: 4
 ---

-# Tweak Quest Avatars
+# Tweak Android Avatars

-After testing, you may find some issues in Quest avatars.
+After testing, you may find some issues in Android avatars.
-This page describes how to tweak Quest avatars with examples.
+This page describes how to tweak Android avatars with examples.

 :::note
-This page requires knowledge of some basic Unity skills and technical terms.
+This page requires knowledge of some basic technical terms of Unity.
 :::

 ## Transparent Meshes

-Quest avatars don't support transparent materials.
+Android avatars don't support transparent materials.
 So converted avatars may have issues with transparent materials.
 For example, facial expressions (blush and pallor), glasses lens, and eyes (cornea).